In this article, we'll show you the best ways to use carbohydrates, fat and protein in your diet, to help fuel your training and recovery.

 - Keep a check on your hydration

-- You should know what your race-day nutrition plan is now, don't try anything new.
+- You should already know your race-day nutrition plan; don't try anything new.

 Check out Phil's Blog for more on Nutrition.